nolus-protocol/nolus-core/doc/Readme.md

 - additional documentation in form of Markdown files, and
 - Architectural Decision Records (ADRs) expressed in [MADR](https://adr.github.io/madr/) format.

 It has hierarchical organization mirroring the static system structure.
-For example, the documentation of container "Smart Contracts" is located in `smart-contracts` directory.
+For example, the documentation of container "Smart Contracts" is located in `nolus-money-market` directory.

 ## Authoring
 The easiest way to create and edit the model and views is using Structurizr DSL.
 The [Web console](https://structurizr.com/dsl) provides an editor and a convenient side view.
 Other option is to use any text editor of preference.
 In either way, the [DSL reference](https://github.com/structurizr/dsl/blob/master/docs/language-reference.md) is helpful.